TomasHubelbauer/lyrics/README.md

   - Hiding and showing the window did not help
   - Resizing the window to zero and back did not help
   - Reloading the window helps for the most part so I stuck with it
+  - This is an issue for both HTML and SVG based text rendering!
+  - This might seem as the OS compositor because sometimes it lingers even after the Electron process is killed but so far it has always be a stray process

 ## Logs